At some point in your life, I am sure someone has suggested journaling.

 I know what you might be thinking!

-Journaling…that’s not for me.
-I don’t do it now, nor do I have any intention of starting to in the near future.
-I’m just going to skip over this article and wait for the next great one that applies to me!
+I’m just going to skip this article and wait for the next great one that applies to me!

-BUT, hang on, give me a few minutes of your time, and see if I can offer a fresh perspective on why journaling could be a very effective discipline in your life.
+Let’s see if I can offer a fresh perspective on why journaling could be effective in your life.

 Reason #1: Journaling is a Tool for Personal Growth

-I imagine that each of these people have various reasons for why they chose to write, but I think it is easy to assume that at the very least they utilized it as a tool for personal growth and development.
+However, I think it is easy to assume that, at the very least, they used it as a personal growth and development tool.

-I for one want to be someone who learns from those that went before me!
+I, for one, want to learn from those who went before me!